 Payments to Government

 Every year, Ambatovy makes payments of taxes, royalties, duties and other payments to the Government.
-In 2019, these payments amounted to more than $27.6 million, excluding royalties.
 After enabling legislation was adopted, Ambatovy was able to make the first payment of mining royalties to the Decentralized Territorial Collectivities, including the two Regions and 20 Communes in our operating areas, in 2018.
-In 2019, our royalty payments amounted to nearly $4 million, bringing our total royalties payments since 2012 to nearly $26 million.
+In 2022, Ambatovy made approximately US$ 46 million in payments of taxes, royalties and fees to the Government, including amounts due to both the Central Government and to the Decentralized Territorial Collectivities.
 We strive to ensure that these payments are openly and transparently reported so that our contributions to national, regional and local governments are recognized, and to encourage accountability for the spending of those funds.
 Towards that end, Ambatovy has been a strong supporter of the EITI process and is an active member of the Multi-Stakeholder Group (known as the National Committee in Madagascar), comprised of representatives from government, extractive industry companies, and civil society.

 National & Local Procurement

 A significant component of our economic benefit footprint results from the purchase of goods and services from local suppliers, reflecting our commitment to maximizing the economic returns to local communities as well as counterbalance any negative economic impacts, such as inflation, that our operation can cause in our local economies.
-Ambatovy spent more than $219 million on local purchases in 2019, and more than $2.5 billion since the start of our operations in 2012.
+In 2022, Ambatovy spent approximately US$ 344 million in the purchase of goods and services from local suppliers, and more than US$ 3 billion since the start of our operations in 2012.

 For example, we purchase local produce directly through bulk purchasing centers that work directly with local farmers to procure fruits and vegetables.
 Every year, this equals around 1.5 tonnes of produce provided by the nearly 3,000 local farmers collaborating with these purchasing centers in Toamasina and Moramanga.